grange85/ahfow-www/_posts/2024-02-05-my-record-collection-107-various-artists-what-else-do-you-do.md

 The album contains all the usual Shimmy Disc suspects - Pale Face, Bongwater, The Tinklers, Dogbowl, Tuli Kupferberg etc. etc.

-Tuli Kupferberg also provided the front cover cartoon (that gives it's name to the album title) - whenever I mention the sleeve I will invariably moan that Paul is right-handed in the cartoon - it still bothers me, and I know it shouldn't!
+Tuli Kupferberg also provided the front cover cartoon (that gives its name to the album title) - whenever I mention the sleeve I will invariably moan that Paul is right-handed in the cartoon - it still bothers me, and I know it shouldn't!
 There's a [Tuli documentary coming soon narrated by Thurston Moore](https://thetulimovie.com/).

 <!--more-->